 Extra bed for third person in the room | 50,00 | 50,00 | 50,00 | 50,00 | 50,00 |

-Minimum stay: 3 nights in high season and Greek holidays and 4 nights Greek Easter.
+Minimum stay: 3 nights during high season and Greek holidays and 4 nights Greek Easter.